lausegura2001/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Description of the dataset

-This dataset is extrated from the paper "Human Activity Recognition Using Smartphones Data Set".
+This dataset is extrated from the paper "Human Activity Recognition Using Smartphones Data Set" which was originally made avaiable here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The features selected for this database (see features.txt) come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These temporal domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered